Juris-Berkulis/microsoft_minesweeper_game/README.md

 ## APP FUNCTIONALITY:

-- opening cells (Press Left mouse button);
+- cells opening (Press Left mouse button);
 - set and remove the flag in cells suspected of containing a mine (Press Right mouse button, ALT + Left mouse button or CTRL + Left mouse button.
 Touch and hold the screen for half a second for mobile devices);
-- hints in the form of numbers indicating the number of mines near this cell (from 0 to 8).
+- hints in the form of numbers indicating the number of mines near this cell (from 0 to 8);
+- customizable field size (from 5x5 to 100x100) - default: width - 10, height - 10;
+- customizable probability of mines appearing in each cell (from 15% to 85%) - default: probability - 20%;
+- vibration response when setting and removing the flag.

 ## FREE SERVICE: